-The Board is committed to the principles of the revised UK Corporate Governance Code (‘the Code’) which was published by the Financial Reporting Council in May 2010 and which was updated in September 2012.
+The Board is committed to the principles of the revised UK Corporate Governance Code (‘the Code’) published by the Financial Reporting Council.
 The Code is publicly available on the Financial Reporting Council's website at: www.frc.org.uk.

 JKX has a diverse Board comprising directors drawn from a wide range of professional backgrounds.

-The Board comprises nine directors: a Non-Executive Chairman, four executive directors, and four independent Non-Executive Directors.
+The Board comprises seven directors: a Non-Executive Chairman, two executive directors, and four Non-Executive Directors.
 Details of each of the current directors are provided on Our Board page.

 The Board is Chaired by Paul Ostling who was previously a partner at Ernst & Young and has extensive financial experience in international groups.
 Paul, in consultation with the Executive Directors, sets the agenda for Board meetings.

 Bernie Sucher is the Senior Independent Director ('SID').
 The SID is available for discussions with other Non-Executive Directors who may have concerns which they believe have not been properly considered by the Board as a whole.
 He also acts as an alternative point of contact for the Executive Directors, if required, in addition to the normal channels of the Chairman and Chief Executive Officer.

 A key responsibility of the SID is to ensure he is available to shareholders if they have concerns that have not been resolved by contact through the normal channels of Chairman, Chief Executive Officer or other Executive Directors, or where such contact is inappropriate.

 The Board is responsible to shareholders for leading, developing and protecting the interests of the Company and delivery of sustainable financial performance and long-term shareholder value.

 Matters reserved specifically for the Board are clearly laid down.
 Key matters reserved for the consideration and the approval of the Board are: